 Yes, I do sometimes take a random day off or decide not to work, but I’m pretty much at full tilt most of the time while I’m building my business and hustling hard.

 When I know I have a lot of editing to do I try to clear my schedule as much as I can to allow for uninterrupted editing time.
 The day-to-day things are still there such as my bookkeeping, answering emails, talking to new clients, doing venue visits, marketing, blogging, scheduling Instagram posts, working on branding, networking, client care and so on.

 One funny thing to consider is that an amateur photographer may even get you the photos faster!
 They may simply download the few they took onto the computer, slap a quick preset or filter on them the next day, stick them on Dropbox and Bob’s yer uncle!
 (In fact, it probably was uncle Bob that took those photos.)

 Although it seems comparable at first glance, avoid conflating the time it takes a guest to upload her ‘fancy camera’ snaps to a Facebook album, to the 4 weeks, 6 weeks, 3 months or whatever that your wedding photographer informs you that they will take.
 Here’s why.

 We’re doing non-photography stuff and can’t edit around the clock

-On the flipside, another photographer may have a 9-5 full-time job, young kids, caring responsibilities, vacation plans, or simply limit the time that they spend working/ editing for sanity reasons.
+On the flipside, another photographer may have a 9-5 full-time job, kids, caring responsibilities, travel plans, or simply limit the time that they spend working/ editing for sanity reasons.